Do you regularly work over 40 hours a week?

 Both self-discipline and engagement will help you get more done in less time, and by increasing your reliance on engagement over discipline, you’ll end your workdays with energy to dedicate to other activities and interests.

-Next week, in part 2 of this article, we’ll walk through a step-by-step method to become more productive with less effort.
+READ THIS ARTICLE where I walk you through a step-by-step method to become more productive with less effort.

 In the meantime, is your focus at work most often based on self-discipline or engagement?
 How do the two feel different or the same?
 You can leave your answer in a comment below.